avaneev/prvhash/README.md

 completely different implementation of this concept.

 PRVHASH is comparably slow, suitable for short messages only.
-PRVHASH can generate 32- to 512-bit hashes, in 32-bit increments, yielding hashes of roughly equal quality independent of the chosen hash length.
+PRVHASH can generate 32- to unlimited-bit hashes, in 32-bit increments, yielding hashes of roughly equal quality independent of the chosen hash length.
 PRVHASH is based on 64-bit math.
 Hashes beyond 256-bits may not pass all the hash tests due to limitations of 64-bit math used in this hash function, but, for example, any